IntegratedBreedingPlatform/BreedingManager/README.md

 The Study Browser allows user to browse and export details of existing program and public studies.
 The Head to Head Comparison tool compares performance of germplasm pairs for selected traits and environments.
 The Query for Adapted Germplasm helps find germplasms that are most suitable for specific environmental conditions.
+The Germplasm Browser allows for searching and browsing details of existing germplasms.
+The Germplasm List Browser allows for browsing, copying, exporting and editing entries of germplasm lists.

 These tools make use of our Middleware API to connect to public and program databases.